jbourqueendless/everlasting-candy/doc/WorldBuilding.md

 Copy the `Worlds/Sample` folder to `Worlds/Flying Cow Party`.
 You can do this from Godot's FileSystem view by right clicking on `Sample` and selecting `Duplicate`.
 Run the game: you should see “Flying Cow Party” in the world selection menu.

 Now, you can adapt the existing sample levels and add new ones within `Worlds/Flying Cow Party`.
-The levels will be sequenced through a case-insensitive, natural order sorting of their filenames.
+Only the scene files that start with a number in the filename are considered levels, and a natural order sorting is applied to their filenames.
 In other words, if you maintain the naming scheme of `1.tscn`, `2.tscn`, `3.tscn` and so on, the levels will play in this order.

 Each level should be a numbered scene file, with the following node structure: